Nonlocality, Integrability and Quantum Chaos in the Spectrum of Bell Operators: CONCLUSIONS AND DISCUSSION

-\textbf{Conclusions and outlook.--} We have investigated the connection between Bell nonlocality and quantum chaos.
-To this end, we introduced a novel two-input three-outcome multipartite Bell inequality and computed for qutrits the Bell operators resulting from different choices of measurement settings.
-We have characterized the NNSD of these operators and found that, generically, measurements yielding maximal violation give Poisson statistics, while non-optimal measurements give Wigner-Dyson statistics.
+We investigated the connection between Bell nonlocality and quantum chaos by introducing a two-input three-outcome Bell inequality for many-body systems, and analyzing the spectral properties of the corresponding Bell operators.
+By characterizing the ratio of consecutive level spacings, we found that measurement settings exhibiting maximal Bell nonlocality typically yield Poisson statistics, a signature of integrable dynamics.
+In contrast, generic (non-optimal) measurements yield Wigner-Dyson statistics, a hallmark of quantum chaos.

-Our results lead us to conjecture that, in the thermodynamic limit, only the optimal measurement settings lead to a Bell operator with NNSD characteristic of an integrable system.
-Even a slight perturbation from these settings, although it would not alter the amount of Bell violation observed, quickly results in an operator characteristic of a chaotic system.
+These findings suggest that integrability emerges in Bell operators with near-optimal measurement configurations, with even slight perturbations restoring chaotic spectral features.
+We further uncovered an emergent parity symmetry in near-maximally nonlocal Bell operators, providing a structural explanation for the observed spectral regularity and reinforcing the special nature of these configurations.

+Our approach differs fundamentally from previous efforts linking chaos to quantum correlations.
+Earlier studies typically probe chaos through properties of quantum states such as entanglement growth~\cite{trail2008entanglement}, quantum discord~\cite{madhok2015signatures}, or the violation of Leggett-Garg inequalities in chaotic dynamics~\cite{ramchander2019quantum}, all of which rely on state evolution under a fixed Hamiltonian.
+By contrast, the framework we present here arises from the structure of the Bell operator itself: its spectral statistics change under different measurement configurations, and integrability emerges from a fine-tuned, symmetry-enhanced point that coincides with maximal Bell violation.
+This operator-based perspective to probe quantum chaos remains largely unexplored and offers a complementary route to understanding complexity in many-body systems as well as the role quantum nonlocal correlations can play in it.

-Our work represents a first step towards using Bell inequalities as a diagnostic tool to probe quantum chaos.
-The structure present in the points of maximal violation suggest that the absence of chaos can allow for elegant characterizations of the quantum state and measurements, which is an essential ingredient for self-testing of quantum many-body systems \cite{SupicReview}.
-In future works, it would be interesting to further explore how our findings manifest in more general Bell scenarios.
+Our results reveal a link between Bell nonlocality and integrability, within the class of Bell inequalities we consider, providing the first steps toward utilizing Bell inequalities as diagnostic tools for probing quantum chaos.
+The emergent symmetry and integrable behavior near maximal quantum violation suggest that such configurations may allow simplified characterizations of the underlying quantum state and measurement structure, an essential component for self-testing quantum many-body systems \cite{SupicReview}.
+Future work could explore whether similar spectral signatures arise in other three-outcome permutationally invariant Bell inequalities~\cite{aloy2024deriving} and extend this analysis to more general multipartite Bell scenarios.